dstar55/100-words-design-patterns-java/patterns/gof/Singleton.md

 This technique ensures that singleton instances are created only when needed.

-This implementation may have issues in multithreaded environment, but in such situation we have synchronize method getInstance(), or a block inside that method.
+This implementation may have issues in multi-threaded environment, but in such situation we have to synchronize method getInstance(), or put that method inside synchronize block.

+In addition to lazy initialization technique, we can have eager initialization technique, where instance is created during class loading.
+Eager initialization can be implemented using variable static initialization or static block where exception can be handled.